DAMAGE ASSESSMENT

 The big picture: On September 27, 2024, Hurricane Helene tore through South Georgia as a Category-2 storm, leaving millions without power and devastating the region’s timberlands.
 With wind speeds reaching 100 mph, even the best-managed forests couldn’t withstand the destruction, triggering an immediate response from forestry companies and landowners to clear roads and begin salvage operations.

 By the numbers: The Georgia Forestry Commission (GFC) reports that 88% of the land impacted by the hurricane was private forestland, leaving millions of acres of timber in ruins.
-The total timber resource impact is estimated at $1.28 billion, a significant blow to Georgia’s economy and forestry sector.
+According to the most recent timber damage assessment, the total timber resource impact is estimated at $1.28 billion, a significant blow to Georgia’s economy and forestry sector.

 Figure 1: Hurricane Helene wind zone boundaries obtained from NOAA National Hurricane Center (NHC, left) and the TreeS-DIP forest damage map produced by the U.S. Forest Service Geospatial Technology and Applications Center (right, credit GTAC and Dr. Robert Chastain).